GarunJad/Task-manager-reactjs-/README.md

 iii) The UI design is kept simple for ease of use and does not include advanced animations or styling frameworks.

-## Screenshot
+## Screenshots
-Here is the screenshot of the website:
+Here are few screenshots of the website:

 i)Home page with tasks listed in priority:![alt text](<Screenshot 2024-11-13 194611.png>)